AdobeDocs/experience-manager-65.it-IT/help/release-notes/sp-release-notes.md

 >
 >Ignora questa sezione se non usi AEM Forms in JEE.
 Le correzioni in AEM Forms su JEE vengono distribuite tramite un programma di installazione separato.

-For information about installing the cumulative installer for AEM Forms on JEE and post-deployment configuration, see the [release notes for patch 0011](https://helpx.adobe.com/it/aem-forms/quick-fixes/6-5/jee-patch-0011.html).
+For information about installing the cumulative installer for AEM Forms on JEE and post-deployment configuration, see the [release notes for patch 0014](https://helpx.adobe.com/it/aem-forms/quick-fixes/6-5/jee-patch-0014.html).

-#### Programma di installazione di Workbench

-Poiché si tratta di un programma di installazione completo, la dimensione del file è maggiore rispetto alla versione della patch.
-Disinstallare la versione precedente di Workbench prima di installare la nuova versione.

 ### UberJar {#uber-jar}

-The UberJar for AEM 6.5.4.0 is available in the [Adobe Public Maven repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aem/uber-jar/6.5.4/).
+The UberJar for AEM 6.5.5.0 is available in the [Adobe Public Maven repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aem/uber-jar/6.5.5/).

 To use UberJar in a Maven project, refer to the article, [How to use UberJar](/help/sites-developing/ht-projects-maven.md) and include the following dependency in your project POM: